 - Specialty: Circular knitwear production across the full chain: yarn and fabric development, dyeing, printing, cutting, and sewing.

-- Typical MOQ: 100 to 300 units per style
+- Typical MOQ: 100 to 300 units per style; flexible on first runs

 - Best for: Brands wanting close owner-operator relationships and vertical control without going to a large factory.
 Good first partner for emerging brands that want hands-on attention.